-Ms. Louzecky explained.
-She said bugs may choose to nest there because it’s close to where they feed.
+Ms Louzecky explained.
+She said bugs might choose to nest there because it’s close to where they feed.

-Ms. Louzecky said people may want to check books before they bring them home.
+Ms Louzecky said people might want to check books before they bring them home.

 “[Bedbugs]resemble an apple seed in size and shape,”

-she said, adding that they often leave traces of fecal matter or shed skins where they nest.
+She said, adding that they often leave traces of faecal matter or shed skins where they nest.

 Some library patrons were not overly worried about the discovery.